erickdelage/CRCDMU_public/ComputeCanada/Readme.md

     - **Béluga** up to 7 days.
     - **Cedar** and **Graham** up to 28 days.

-  According to our experience, we would recommend using Cedar or Graham over Niagara, as the latter clusters have an easier and less restrictive environment for development.
+  According to our experience, we would recommend using Cedar or Graham over Niagara, as these clusters have an easier and less restrictive environment for development.

 - A good practice is to have your working files in the $SCRATCH directory.
 Submitting jobs from directories residing in /home is not permitted.
 Transfer your files to a directory in /scratch or /project and submit jobs from there.